Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 I don't want you to go to a party and just say the same thing I'm saying.

-So, isn't that an interesting perspective on the world?
+So isn't that an interesting perspective on the world?

-And now the next time you hear people just going blah blah blah, you're like, oh, token generator.
+And now the next time you hear people just going blah, blah, blah, you're like, oh, token generator.

-Uh token that a token is a term that language models use to describe a portion of a word.
+A token is a term that language models use to describe a portion of a word.

-Typically a typical word in the English language is about 1.5 tokens, or maybe a little bit more, but like the word A would be one token, or the word is would also be one token.
+But like the word A would be one token, or the word is would also be one token.

-Or let's say if you had the word catapult, uh, that would be maybe three or four tokens, like cat would be one token.
+Or let's say if you had the word catapult, that would be maybe three or four tokens.

-Up would be another token, and then ult would be another token.
+And then alt would be another token.

-It'd be like three tokens.
+So it'd be like three tokens.

-Anyway, that's just the Way that words are kind of broken up into the vector database of language models into tokens.
+Anyway, that's just the way that words are kind of broken up into the vector database of language models, into tokens.

-My point is that the next time you hear people talking, ask yourself is that a token generator on legs?
+My point is that the next time you hear people talking, ask yourself, is that a token generator on legs?

 That's amazing.